-The more we understand why the mighty Elijah should flee for his life; why the great John the Baptist should question and doubt: why James and John should seek pre-eminence: why Peter should curse, and swear and deny?
+Can we understand why the mighty, fearless Elijah should suddenly flee for his life?
+Why the great John the Baptist should question and doubt?
+Why James and John should seek the pre-eminence?
+And why Peter should curse and swear and deny?

-We must look upon David's great sin-as upon the trials of Job and indeed as upon all the sufferings of Christ-as the necessary fire of affliction to develop them to the highest beauty and desirability in God's sight.
+We must look upon David's great sin-as upon the trials of Job, and indeed as upon all the sufferings of Christ-as the necessary fire of affliction to develop them to the highest beauty in God's sight.

-We cannot begin to compare ourselves with Job and David-these men were rare giants in the eternal purpose of God-but in our small way we can learn from their experiences the basic lessons of godliness.
-Job, when his trial was over, said: "I abhor myself in dust and ashes."
+We cannot begin to compare ourselves with Job and David-rare giants in the eternal purpose of God-but in our small way we can learn from their experiences the basic lessons of godliness.
+Job, when his trial was over said "I abhor myself in dust and ashes."
 So did David.

 Sin permeates the constitution of all mankind.
-It must be burnt out by suffering, and the greater the man, the greater the necessary suffering-and the greater the resultant beauty of the vessel prepared for God.
+It must be burnt out by suffering.
+And the greater the man, the greater the required suffering-and the greater the resultant beauty of the vessel for God.

 David's great sin, and also his lesser ones, were necessary to his development.
 He had weaknesses to overcome by bitter experience.
-He had to be tried to the utmost to learn his own weaknesses, and sin's mighty power and terrible evil.

-He had to be taught, by the bitterest experiences, that man-however noble, however capable, however devoted to God, however blessed and used in the purpose of God-is still a very weak, flimsy, erring, precarious creature of flesh, laden with the latent leprosy of sin.
+He had to be tried to the utmost, to learn his own weaknesses, and the mighty power and terrible evil of sin.
+He had to be taught, by the bitterest experiences, that man- however noble, however capable, however devoted to God, however blessed and used in the purpose of God-is still a very weak, flimsy, erring, precarious creature of flesh, laden with the latent leprosy of sin.

-To him was the great promise that the Saviour of mankind should come from his loins, and be known for eternity as his son.
-And looking back at his incredible record of faith and courage and suffering and patience and kindness to his enemies, and tremendous accomplishments for God of war and government and music and praise, he could almost be entitled to feel that he had earned his high distinction in the purpose of God.
+To him was the great promise that the Saviour of mankind should come from his loins, and be known for eternity as his Son.
+And looking back at his incredible record of faith and courage and suffering, and patience and kindness to his enemies, and his tremendous accomplishments for God in war and government and music and praise, he could almost be entitled to feel that he had earned this high distinction in the purpose of God.

-And in a limited sense, in a relative, comparative sense, he had.
-He alone, a boy, had stood in perfect faith, when all Israel's mighty men had cowered before the huge man of flesh.
-And from that point on he had served God with preeminent distinction, and had been made the medium of the Spirit's deepest and most beautiful songs of praise and holiness.
+And in a limited sense-in a relative, comparative sense-he had.
+He alone, a boy, had stood in perfect faith when all Israel's mighty men had cowered and trembled before the huge man of the flesh.
+And from that point on he had served God with unswerving devotion and preeminent distinction; and had been made the medium of the Spirit's deepest and most beautiful songs of praise and holiness.

-But he must learn to the fullest and bitterest depths the natural depravity of the human heart, and the great need for that Saviour who, by the grace of God was to come through him-not only to eternally establish his (David's) kingdom, but to conquer and destroy his sin, and the sin that lies at the root of all mankind's sorrow and suffering and evil.
+But he must learn to the fullest and bitterest depths the natural depravity and deceptiveness of the human heart, and the great need for that Saviour who, by the grace of God, was to come thru him-not only to eternally establish his (David's) kingdom, but to conquer and destroy his sin, and the sin that lies at the root of all mankind's sorrow and suffering and evil.

 David was not caused to sin-either in the numbering or in the case of Bathsheba.
 But he was permitted to sin.
 He was put in a position where his weakness would be exposed and tested.
-God could have sent an Abigail to stop him, if He had so chosen.
-But this time he was allowed to fall.
+God could again have sent an Abigail to stop him, if He had so chosen, but this time he was allowed to fall.